soniasharma12/Arduino_Programming/Traffic Lights/Part 2/README.md

 **Date**: May 27th, 2021

-**Image**: Screenshot of Traffic Lights Part 2 Circuit on TinkerCAD

 **About**: This program is a simulation of traffic lights including a button for the pedestrians to press and cross the road safely